 Hone Your Marketing

 You might be making something truly remarkable, but if you have no idea how to get others to see it, you’ll be dead in the water.
 Take a marketing class.
-Learn how to build a website and get your social media accounts set up.
+Learn how to build a website without coding skills and get your social media accounts set up.
 Better yet, if you have the funds, outsource these items … at least the website.
 This is often the first impression of your business so you don’t want to phone this in.
 You want it to look as professional as possible.

 As for social media, you can’t just set up your craft business Instagram and then rest on your laurels.
 You have to follow the social media best practices on how often to post and to strike that perfect balance on letting your clients know about your products without overwhelming them.